novver/spikijs/README.md

     remove() {
         // "this" inside an s-for loop inherits the parent scope
-        // plus the loop variable (e.g., "task") and "i" this.todos.splice(this.i, 1);
+        // plus the loop variable (e.g., "todo") and "i" this.todos.splice(this.i, 1);
     }
 }));